RM-Terrell/RM-Terrell.github.io/_posts/2020-05-29-docker-part-1.md

 ![awayyyyyyy_we_go](/assets/img/docker-part-1/and_were_off.png)

 And shockingly it built.
-However on running
+However on running:

 ```console
 docker-compose up
 ```

-to actually launch it all I encountered the error
+I encountered the error:

 ```console
 python: can't open file 'manage.py': [Errno 2] No such file or directory